jorix/OL-Ragbag/README.md

 The components (if not stated otherwise in component description) works correctly with release 2.11 or higher including the development version.

+NOTES:
-NOTE: Most of the examples used are adaptations of OpenLayers examples (this examples have their original name)
+ * Most of the examples used are adaptations of OpenLayers examples (this examples have their original name)
+ * Use examples for development if you want to try a example using another OL release or unpatched, the examples of development has the same name with the suffix `-dev`.